Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 He became aware that he was trilling a soft laugh to himself.
 Even though they didn’t know the thought that had tickled him so, some of the others joined in and a lazy wave of merriment swept around the lodge.

-“‘S *good* smoke…” Tarek managed.
+"‘S *good* smoke…" Tarek managed.
 He leaned forward and waved his tongue through the thickest part of it then sat back with a sigh.
-“Makes me feel… soft…”
+"Makes me feel… soft…"

-“Makes the anger go away…” somebody else said.
+"Makes the anger go away…" somebody else said.

-“Good smoke,” Yan echoed, nodding sagely.
+"Good smoke," Yan echoed, nodding sagely.

 He *should* have been feeling better.
 He *was* feeling better.
 But he should have been feeling **betterer**.
 More better.
 Whichever.
 There were nagging worries in the back of his head.